nucypher/nucypher/docs/source/guides/development/getting_started.rst

 Bob: Decrypt a Secret
 ---------------------

-For Bob to retrieve a secret, The ciphertext, label, policy encrypting key, and Alice's veryfying key must all be fetched from the application side channel.
+For Bob to retrieve a secret, The ciphertext, label, policy encrypting key, and Alice's verifying key must all be fetched from the application side channel.
 Then, Bob constructs his perspective of the policy's network actors:

 Setup Bob